 Problem

 Family-location apps must respect consent while handling offline devices, denied permissions, low battery, delayed updates, and stale member locations.
 Testing with real family addresses exposes privacy and makes edge cases hard to reproduce.
+Compare Prepare safe points for owned devices., Check member visibility and freshness., Clean up and restore real location..

 Solution